rodLibs/imageEdCrop/README.md

 # Gradle Dependency

 ## Repository
-The Gradle dependency is available via maven. maven is the default Maven repository used by Android Studio.
+The Gradle dependency is available via Maven.
+Maven is the default Maven repository used by Android Studio.
 </br>

 ## Add repository